What does the Bible say

 to our team of mature Christians known as the Email Evangelists.

-Question: Are there any explicit passages about sex before marriage, passages that are not open to interpretation?
+Question: Are there any explicit passages in the Bible about sex before marriage?

 Answer: Sex before marriage is usually discussed along with other forms of adultery in the Bible.
-Jesus gave us the clearest spiritual as well as physical application of God's Commandment to not have sex with another person outside of marriage: "But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart."
-(Matthew 5:28, NKJV throughout)
+Jesus gave us the clearest spiritual as well as physical application of God's Commandment to not have sex with another person outside of marriage when he stated we are not even to LUST after another person in our hearts.
+Doing so, according to Christ, is the same as adultery (Matthew 5:28)